-It is our number one priority to equip our students and staff with the skills and knowledge to stay safe both in and outside of College, and we have a dedicated safeguarding team, led by Assistant Principal Louise Davis, who are always available to assist with difficult or potentially harmful problems that students may face at College or at home.
+It is our number one priority to equip our students and staff with the skills and knowledge to stay safe both in and outside of College, and we have a dedicated safeguarding team, led by Director of Student Experience Victoria Adams, who are always available to assist with difficult or potentially harmful problems that students may face at College or at home.

 All Fareham students are supplied with the information, advice and support that they need to stay safe and actively participate in College life, and to proactively spot and report potential risks to their own safety or that of others.